Our Common Ground Staff Award

 • Give context: Be sure to detail what the person does in the UVM community, how you have seen them in their role, and why their actions/contributions to the UVM community are worthy of recognition.

 • Tell a story: Paint a picture in the reader’s mind of why these contributions are so important.
-Telling a story that can serve as a microcosm for what this person does in the UVM community helps the reader get a deeper understanding of and appreciation for why the nominee is outstanding.
+Tell a story to help the reader get a deeper understanding of and appreciation for why the nominee is an outstanding community member.

 Month Day, Year